Treating TMJ Syndrome

 5. Sternoclidomastoid muscle:

-Effective communication between the therapist and client about comfort levels and specific areas of concern is critical during TMJ massage sessions, especially those using the Iler Method.
-This method prioritizes clear communication by creating an environment conducive to dialogue.
+The Iler Method prioritizes clear communication by creating an environment conducive to dialogue.
+Effective communication between the therapist and client about comfort levels and specific areas of concern is critical during TMJ clinical massage sessions.

 Unlike typical massage settings, Iler Method sessions do not feature music, and clients remain dressed in comfortable clothes or sportswear, making it easier for them to participate in conversation.